Maintaining F-1 Status

 A reduced course load may be authorized in the following exceptional circumstances:

 Only one semester of under-enrollment may be authorized for Academic Difficulty.
-The only USCIS-authorized reasons for an Academic Difficulty RCL are the following:
+The only reasons authorized by immigration regulations for an Academic Difficulty RCL are the following:

 - Initial difficulties with English language or reading requirements